Dutch social security and benefits

 - Algemene Ouderdomswet – AOW (state pension) – The AOW is a basic state pension for people who have reached their AOW pension age.
 If you live or work in the Netherlands, you will almost certainly be insured under the AOW scheme.
 Click here to know about the pension age in the Netherlands and eligibility

-- Nabestaandenuitkering Anw (survivor benefit) – This benefit provide financial support from the government for people whose partner has died and for children who are orphaned
+- Nabestaandenuitkering ANW (survivor benefit) – This benefit provides financial support from the government for people whose partner has died and has children younger than 19 and for children who are orphaned

 - TOG allowance – This allowance is for children who are disabled or seriously ill and thus who often need more care than healthy children.
 If your child lives at home with you, you may qualify for this allowance

-- Exceptional Medical Expenses – Whilst it is compulsory for everyone who is living in the Netherlands to take out a basic health insurance, everyone who lives or works in the Netherlands is automatically insured under the National Act on Exceptional Medical Expenses (AWBZ).
-This Act provides reimbursement for care that is not covered by the regular health insurance (e.g. long-term nursing and home care)
+- Wet langdurige zorg WLZ (long term nursing) – Whilst it is compulsory for everyone who is living in the Netherlands to take out a basic health insurance, everyone who lives or works in the Netherlands is automatically insured under the Act for long-time care (WLZ).
+This Act provides reimbursement for care that is not covered by the regular health insurance.

 Visit the Social Security Office (SVB) website for the complete list of available national insurance schemes and last updates.